grame-cncm/faust/architecture/unity/README.md

     - `-w32`        : produces a Windows 32bits library
     - `-w64`        : produces a Windows 64bits library
-    - `-osx`        : produces a MacOS library
+    - `-osx`        : produces a macOS library
     - `-ios`        : produces an iOS library
     - `-android`    : produces Android armeabi-v7a and x86 libraries
     - `-linux`      : produces a Linux library